Malfaa/PoliticalPreparedness/README.md

 * For the most part, the TODOs in the project will guide you through getting the project completed.
 There is a general package architecture and *most* files are present.
 * Hints are provided for tricky parts of the application that may extend beyond basic Android development skills.
-* As databinding is integral to the project architecture, it is important to be familiar with the IDE features such s cleaning and rebuilding the project as well as invalidating caches.
+* As databinding is integral to the project architecture, it is important to be familiar with the IDE features such as cleaning and rebuilding the project as well as invalidating caches.

 ## Suggested Workflow